Tweedledum and Tweedledee

 Churnet Valley Railway invites you to meet these enigmatic twins yourself on our Mad

-.
+Hatter’s Tea Party train.
 Come see if you can make sense of their poems and riddles as you

 help Alice make her journey through the Wonderland that is our train.